-5 Reasons you should attend TC Early Stage 2021 in April – TechCrunch
+5 reasons you should attend TC Early Stage 2021 in April – TechCrunch

 5. The TC Early Stage Pitch-Off

-Day two features a thrilling pitch off.
-Tune in to watch as 10 global early-stage companies — chosen by the TechCrunch Editorial team — pitch to our panel of top VCs.
+Day two features a thrilling pitch-off.
+Tune in to watch as 10 global early-stage companies — chosen by the TechCrunch editorial team — pitch to our panel of top VCs.
 All 10 competitors receive invaluable exposure, and the ultimate victor wins a feature story on TechCrunch.com, an annual Extra Crunch subscription and admission to TC Disrupt this September.
-Pro tip: Take notes — watching a pitch off is a great way to improve your own presentation skills.
+Pro tip: Take notes — watching a pitch-off is a great way to improve your own presentation skills.

 So much to learn and so many reasons to go.
 Buy your pass and join your community at TC Early Stage 2021: Operations & Fundraising on April 1-2.